-On this page you will find all information relating to examinations.
+This page is designed to support students and families with information regarding public examinations.
 The summer series examinations range from the following

 Year 7 - 9 National Tests